SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 - **checkpoint_interval** (integer, Default=0)[Trial]
    | Available for ``theory='xxx'``.
-   Interval of time step (or iteration step) of writing down check-point data during the time-propagation.
+   Interval of time step (or iteration step) of writing down check-point data during the time-propagation or iteration.
    These are not written down If ``0`` is set.

 - **time_shutdown** (real(8), Default=-1d0)[Trial]